Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 • You must purchase a carrier that meets airline standards.

 Air transportation can be very expensive if you have a pet in the cargo area.
-Not only will you need to buy a carrier and pay for your pet’s ticket in the cargo area, you’ll have to buy a ticket for yourself or an air nanny.
+Not only will you need to buy a carrier and pay for your pet’s ticket in the cargo area, but you’ll have to buy a ticket for yourself or an air nanny.
 Those costs add up fast — and while flying a pet in-cabin is less expensive, it’s still usually more than ground transportation.

 Option 2: DIY Train Travel

-Train travel is another option you have for transporting your pet.
+You can also transport pets by train.
 Amtrak allows dog and cat transportation, but there are several requirements and costs.
 Here they are:

 • Only one pet per passenger.